 mc12 briefing note

 According to data from the UN Food and Agriculture Organization, fish stocks are at risk of collapsing in many parts of the world due to overexploitation.
 It is estimated that 34% of global stocks are overfished compared with 10% in 1974, meaning they are being exploited at a pace where the fish population cannot replenish itself.
+Other estimates indicate that up to 50% of assessed stocks are overfished.
 Declining fish stocks threaten to worsen poverty and endanger communities that rely on capture fisheries for their livelihood and food security.
 In theory, low fish stocks should mean fishing takes more time and costs more money.
-However, state funding — estimated to range from USD 14 billion to USD 54 billion per year globally — enables many fishing fleets to operate longer and farther at sea, to the detriment of marine life.
+However, state funding — currently estimated at USD 35 billion per year globally, of which some USD 22 billion is capacity- and effort-enhancing — enables many fishing fleets to operate longer and farther at sea, to the detriment of marine life.

 Problems viewing this page?
 If so, please contact [email protected] giving details of the operating system and web browser you are using.